Dog recovering after spending days ‘cemented’ to Florida sidewalk

 Tri-County Humane stated that maggots could be seen crawling from Trooper’s fur.
 His nails were overgrown and had “terrible” dental decay.

 According to the animal rescue, after running several tests, Trooper was diagnosed with 22 medical conditions.
-Of the 22 conditions, the most severe were:
+The most severe were:

 - Paralysis